arijo/responsive-tweets/README.md

 Go to <a href="http://localhost:30000/cnnbrk-tweets">http://localhost:30000/cnnbrk-tweets</a>

-It is possible to get the latest 10 tweets from a given timeline by changin the request url path:
+It is possible to get the latest 10 tweets from a given timeline by changing the request url path:

 <a href="http://localhost:30000/arijo-tweets">http://localhost:30000/arijo-tweets</a>